rocket-meals/RocketMealsDocumentation/doc/source/Reference/api-quickstart.rst

 For this part of the documentation, we will be using English as the language of choice.

+In this quickstart we will be covering the following topics:
+- Project Style and Logo
+- Canteen Loading
+- Food Offer Loading
+- Food Image Loading
+- Markings Loading

 So, in order to use the API, we will quickly go through the steps you need to know to get started.
 First, let's talk about variables and preambles.

 **Preamble**

-- For this quickstart, we will be using ``https://rocket-meals.de/demo/api`` as the base URL for the API.
+- For this quickstart, we will be using ``https://rocket-meals.de/rocket-meals/api`` as the base URL for the API.
 Please replace this with the actual URL of the API.
 - By the time of reading, maybe some permissions on the test API have changed.
 If you encounter any problems, please contact us or test it on the actual API you want to use.
 - We are using the generated API routes from our used software [Directus](https://directus.io/).
 Directus offers a [JavaScript SDK](https://docs.directus.io/guides/sdk/getting-started.html) which could be handy for you.
 - In this quickstart, we will be acting as a non-logged-in/guest/public user.